Gauge Field and Confinement-Deconfinement Transition in Hydrogen-Bonded Ferroelectrics

-Introducing the dipole-dipole interaction $J_2\neq 0$, the ground state develops a spontaneous polarization at small transverse field $K$.
-A quantum phase transition to the paraelectric state can be driven by $K$.
-In Fig.~\ref{Fig:dieX}, the dielectric constant is computed for 5 different values of $J_2$.
-In Fig.~\ref{Fig:CF}, we show the results of the correlation length $\xi_{\text{FT}}$ for the dipole moments for $K>K_c$.
-The ferroelectric transition is a second-order phase transition because both dielectric constant and the correlation length diverge at $K=K_c$.
-Therefore, the phase space is divided into two regions for finite $J_2$: a ferroelectric phase and a paraelectric phase.
-Extending to the finite $J_2$ region, the deconfined phase at the zero-$J_2$ plane becomes the ferroelectric phase, and the confined phase becomes the paraelectric phase as shown in Fig.~\ref{Fig:QPD}.
-Due to these non-trivial connections, how does the criticality of the confinement-deconfinement phase transition (CDT) of the gauge field affect the criticality of the ferroelectric phase transition (FT) is the main scope of this paper.
+Introducing the dipolar interaction $J_2\neq 0$, the ground state develops a spontaneous polarization for $K<K_c(J_2)$.
+At finite temperature, a ferroelectric transition can occur.
+Correspondingly, $\chi$ diverges at the critical temperature $T_c$ and the power-law behavior of $\chi$ as $T \to 0$ disappears.
+Moreover, a quantum phase transition to the dielectric state can be driven by increasing $K$.
+In Fig.~\ref{Fig:dieX}, $\chi$ is computed for 6 different $J_2$ values.
+The dielectric susceptibility satisfies the Curie-Weiss-like behaviour $\chi=C(K-K_c)^{-1}$ for \emph{all} $J_2$ and $K_c$ vary with $J_2$ as shown in the inset, which establishes our first relation between CDT and FT.
+The confined phase at $J_2=0$ and the dielectric phase for finite $J_2$ share the similar $K$-dependence. $C$, shown in the inset of Fig.~\ref{Fig:dieX}, are \emph{independent of $J_2$} and $K_c$ of FT converges to a finite value, indicating that the FT is robust and the dipolar interaction $J_2$ is a relevant perturbation.
+The convergent value of $K_c$ at $J_2=0$ is the one for CDT taking place.
+Extending to the finite $J_2$ region, the deconfined phase at the zero-$J_2$ plane becomes the ferroelectric phase, and the confined phase becomes the dielectric phase as depicted in Fig.~\ref{Fig:QPD}.
+Due to these non-trivial connections, how does the criticality of the confinement-deconfinement phase transition (CDT) of the gauge field affect the criticality of the ferroelectric phase transition (FT) is the main scope of this Letter.

-As shown in Fig.~\ref{Fig:dieX}, the dielectric susceptibility satisfies the Curie-Weiss's law $\chi=C(K-K_c)^{-1}$ with $C=1$ for all $J_2$, where $C$ carries the information of the square of the polarization moment.
-Our results indicate that the ferroelectric transition is robust for any finite $J_2$, i.e, $K_c$ converges to a finite value.
-As shown in Fig.~\ref{Fig:CF}A, the correlation length $\xi$ obeys $\xi_{\text{FT}} \sim \frac{\Delta}{(K-K_c)^\nu}$ very nicely with $\nu$ = $0.46$, $0.42$, $0.41$, $0.46$, $0.55$ for $J_2 = 0.2, 0.4, 0.8, 1.2, 2.0$, remaining finite as approaching to $J_2=0$.
-We believe that the fluctuation of the $\nu$ comes from error bars in the estimation.
-Using the field-theoretical technique, detailed in the Supplementary Information, we obtain